cube3power/atsd/rule-engine/email.md

 ![](images/email-message-composition-bottom.png)

-### Subject and Text
+### Subject

-The subject and text may include [placeholders](placeholders.md) which are substituted with actual values when the message is sent.
+The subject may include [placeholders](placeholders.md) which are substituted with actual values when the message is sent.
 If the placeholder is not found, it is replaced with an empty string.

 Sample subject: